catalyzeio/stratum-docs/guides/node-mongo.md

 To deploy the application, a Git remote must be set up using the [Compliant Cloud CLI](https://github.com/daticahealth/cli).

-1. Associate the local project with your provisioned environment.
+1. Set the git remote of the local project with your provisioned environment's code service.

    ```
+   # If you have not signed in with the cli yet
+   $ datica init
+   # If you have
-   $ datica associate my-node-app app01
+   $ datica -E my-node-app git-remote add app01
    ```

    This will add a new git remote named `datica` to that local repo.
 It will ask for credentials - these are the username and password that you use in the dashboard.